Nirbhayparmar/portfolioWebsite/note.md

 # things to be done
 - Hero section
 - content for hero section complete
--- completed for mobile version only
+-- completed for mobile version only with flex
 -- pc version remaining
 - skills section with icons Complete
 -- pc version remaining